 Put together some imagery that shows the kind of look or looks that you like…

 Show your interior designer as many images as you can of rooms, homes & things that you like.

 Many people keep a scrapbook or a Pinterest board or Houzz ideas book; please share this with your interior designer.
 They are a great way to give your interior designer an idea of what you are envisioning but struggling to achieve on your own.

 Cutouts from magazines, images from websites, whatever the source, it will give your interior designer a clear idea of what you like.
 Terms like “contemporary”, “shabby chic”, “luxe” & “beachy” can be interpreted in many different ways, where as images show exactly what you mean.

 Your interior designer can then discuss with you exactly how that look can be achieved in your space, on your budget.

 Tell the your interior designer who you are, what your hobbies are, what you do for a living, where you like to holiday, what sports you are involved with.
 Tell them if you hate cleaning or love cooking.
 Show them any decor items you treasure.
 Tell them what brands you like & which you don’t.
 The more information you share, the more your interior designer can help to reflect you & your style in your home.

 Be up front about your budget…

 Don’t be embarrassed if you think it’s too small, things can always be done in stages & it is your interior designer’s job to get creative & help you spend your budget wisely so you get the best results.
-Also don’t be cagey if you have a sizeably budget, as good interior designers will give you pricing options so you can choose from a range of different priced items & concepts.
-Helping you to perhaps enconomise in some areas so you can splurge in other.
+Assisting you to perhaps economise in some areas so you can splurge in other.
+Also don’t be cagey if you have a sizeably budget, good interior designers will give you pricing options so you can choose from a range of different priced items & concepts.

 & Be honest…